operator-framework/operator-sdk/doc/user/client.md

 ## Overview

-The [kubernetes-sigs][org-kubernetes-sigs] organization builds tools to call the [Kubernetes][site-kubernetes] API in a clean, abstracted manner, much like the Operator SDK.
-The [controller-runtime][repo-controller-runtime] project is meant to help users build [controllers][site-kubernetes-controllers] easily by generating a controller project that interacts with a k8s cluster via CRUD operations.
-User-defined controller can perform specific tasks in a cluster; [operators][site-operators] can use multiple controllers to perform a variety of tasks.
-As operators use at least one controller, the SDK can rely on controller-runtime's k8s API code rather than develop a parallel set of API calls to execute the same cluster operations, namely CRUD operations.
+The [`controller-runtime`][repo-controller-runtime] library provides various abstractions to watch and reconcile resources in a k8s cluster via CRUD (Create, Update, Delete, as well as Get and List in this case) operations.
+Operators use at least one controller to perform a coherent set of tasks within a cluster, usually through a combination of CRUD operations.
+The Operator SDK uses controller-runtime's [Client][doc-client-client] interface, which defines a Reader and Writer to perform these operations.

 controller-runtime defines several interfaces used for cluster interaction:
 - `client.Client`: implementers perform CRUD operations on a k8s cluster.
 - `manager.Manager`: manages shared dependencies, such as Caches and Clients.
 - `reconcile.Reconciler`: compares provided state with actual cluster state and updates the cluster on finding state differences using a Client.

+Clients are the focus of this document.
+A separate document will discuss Managers.

 ## Client Usage

 ### Default Client

 The SDK relies on a `manager.Manager` to create a `client.Client` interface that performs Create, Update, Delete, Get, and List operations within a `reconcile.Reconciler`'s Reconcile function.
 The SDK will generate code to create a Manager, which holds a Cache and a Client to be used in CRUD operations and communicate with the API server.
-By default a Controller's Reconciler will be populated with the Manager's Client which is a [split-client][doc-split-client].
+By default a Controller's Reconciler will be populated with the Manager's Client which is a [split-client][code-split-client].

 `pkg/controller/<kind>/<kind>_controller.go`:
 ```Go